dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 Read Committed/Cursor Stability
 -------------------------------

-During scans, the tuple location is locked in SHARED or UPDATE mode while the cursor is positioned on the key.
-The lock on current location is released before the cursor moves to the next key.
+During scans, the rowid is locked in SHARED or UPDATE mode while the cursor is positioned on the key.
+The lock on current rowid is released before the cursor moves to the next key.

 Repeatable Read (RR)
 --------------------

-SHARED mode locks obtained on tuple locations during scans are retained until the transaction completes.
+SHARED mode locks obtained on rowids during scans are retained until the transaction completes.
 UPDATE mode locks are downgraded to SHARED mode when the cursor moves.